Property management

 Step 2

-Managing a property yourself can quickly become time-consuming
+Managing a property on your own can quickly become time-consuming.

-Repairs and emergencies can happen at any time
+Repairs and emergencies can occur at any time.

-Late rent or unpaid rent directly impact your income
+Delays or unpaid rent directly impact your income.

-Landlords generally face two options: manage the property themselves, or work with a professional agency.
+Owners generally have two options: manage their property themselves or entrust management to a professional agency.

-You’re responsible for everything — from answering tenant calls to chasing late payments, scheduling repairs, staying up to date with legal changes, and making sure documents are compliant.
-This can work if you own a single property and live nearby, but it requires significant time and energy.
+You are responsible for everything — answering tenant calls, following up on overdue rents, scheduling repairs, staying informed of legal developments, and ensuring that all documents are compliant.
+This option may be suitable if you own a single property and live nearby, but it requires a lot of time and energy.

 Agency management:

-The agency takes care of tenant placement, rent collection, communication, and maintenance.
-You gain time, peace of mind, and more predictable income, especially if the agency also offers guarantees or insurance.
-This option is often chosen by landlords with multiple properties, or those who live far from their rental.
+The agency takes care of leasing, collecting rents, communication, and maintenance.
+You gain time, peace of mind, and benefit from more predictable profitability, especially if the agency offers guarantees or insurance.
+This option is often preferred by owners of multiple properties, or by those who live far from their real estate.

 Step 3